 How to Move Email from cPanel to a New Hosting Provider

 Changing hosting providers is common.
-Moving the website is usually straightforward.
-Moving email is not.
+Moving a website is usually straightforward — moving email is not.

 How cPanel Stores Email